wiw-pub/ztools/README.md

 It is recommended to use the same folder as File > Show Library Folder in PythonSCAD for simplicity.

-Currently, PythonSCAD does not automatically add this folder to sys.path when loading PythonScad.
-Be sure to reuse the `load_openscad_thirdparty_lib()` function in the previous section.

-Manually copy your libraries to the File > Show Library Folder path.
+Manually copy your libraries to the File > Show Library Folder path (e.g., download from github as local file, and copy them over).

-Execute `load_openscad_thirdparty_lib()` in your PythonSCAD script to setup sys.path

 Execute the standard imports such as `import honeycomb as hc`.